 Below we have compiled a guide with everything travelers need to know about visiting Nepal and the entry requirements needed.

 Which countries are allowed to travel to Nepal?

-Does Nepal Require a Negative Covid-19 PCR test or test on arrival?
+Does Nepal Require a Negative Covid-19 PCR test?

-For travelers that have been pre-approved with a visa, they must present proof of a negative COVID-19 test taken no longer than 72 hours before departure.
+Travelers must present proof of a negative PCR COVID-19 test taken no longer than 72 hours before departure.

 Does Nepal require a quarantine or self-isolation upon arrival?

 All travelers must quarantine for seven days upon arrival at a hotel.
 Travelers will also be tested again on day 5 before being released from quarantine on day 7.

 Climbing and trekking has resumed for all travelers that have obtained the proper permits.

 The Department of Tourism has prepared the necessary guidelines for climbers and trekkers who plan to visit Nepal.
 “DoT will also issue Standard Operating Procedures for agencies to run autumn climbing and trekking activities in the autumn season,” Spokesperson Meera Achary said.

 What is open in Nepal?